-See also: silent movie titles
+See also: silent era film titles

 These authentic glass lantern slides are from the collection of Joe Rinaudo, silent cinema historian and preservationist.
 They are all original images, optically restored by Chaz DeSimone and re-mounted by Mr. Rinaudo.

 Here’s what the worn, scratched, faded slides look like before they are restored to original condition:

 In the years of silent cinema, lantern slides were used primarily to announce coming attractions, advertise products and services, and to entertain the audience while film reels were being changed on the projector.
 It also served as an emergency pacifier whenever the film broke or caught on fire (really! —early nitrate film was highly combustible).

 Notice how the colors “bleed” past the edge of the image (noticeable in the blue pants legs).
 The color was added with dyes, by hand, to the black and white photos.
 In restoring these slides, such anomalies have been retained for authenticity.

 For more information on lantern slides, silent cinema, or the Fotoplayer, please visit

 If you’ve never heard of a Fotoplayer, you’ve got to see—and hear—this: The American Fotoplayer, hosted by Huell Howser.